syncthing/syncthing/users/autostart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. ``brew install syncthing``
 #.
-Follow the info to autostart Syncthing using launchctl.
-At the moment
+Follow the information presented by ``brew`` to autostart Syncthing using launchctl.
-   this is done using this command:
-   ``launchctl load ~/Library/LaunchAgents/homebrew.mxcl.syncthing.plist``.

 Without homebrew
 ~~~~~~~~~~~~~~~~